Color etching by Gaston Eychenne. Museum of Fine Arts, Budapest (1914-1061), gift of Pál Majovkszky, 1914.

 List of works

-- La carpe – color etching, 0.29x0.165, 15 impr.
-(EA, Ind)
+- La Carpe [The carp] – color etching, 0.29x0.165, 15 impr.
+(EA, Ind - ill.)

-- Intérieur (Ind)
+- Intérieur [Interior] (Ind)

-- Les anémones – three color etching, 0.275x0.14, 15 impr.
-(EA, GG)
+- Les Anémones [The Anemones] – three color etching, 0.275x0.14, 15 impr.
+(EA, GG - ill.)

-- Le papillon noir – a black butterfly, perched on tulips – color etching, 0.14x0.275, 15 impr.
-(EA)
+- Le Papillon noir [The black Butterfly] – color etching, 0.14x0.275, 15 impr.
+(EA - ill.)

-- Le dieu Pan – color etching, 0.105x0.14, 15 impr.
+- Le dieu Pan [The god Pan] – color etching, 0.105x0.14, 15 impr.
 (EA)

-- Les petites Legrand (GC, IFF)
+- Les petites Legrand [The Legrand Girls] – (GC, IFF - ill.)

 - Portrait de la petite B., Jeune fille vêtue de noir, Oeillets poètes, Ancolus, Animaux, Fleurs, Poissons (Ind)